-History Museum of Paris
+Museum of the History of Paris

-Two ladies, two epochs
+Two ladies, two eras

 About the heart of France